Allocating Common-Value Goods: Model

-Technically, the optimization problem we study is related to the delegation literature.\footnote{See \citet{Holmstrom1984} and \citet{melumad1991communication} for seminal contributions.
-A common theme in this literature is to identify conditions under which an optimal contract delegates a simple subset of actions.} That literature analyzes a setting in which an uninformed principal delegates a decision to an informed agent whose preferences are misaligned with hers.
-Although the motivation differs from ours, a parallel is that the principal in delegation models also does not rely on monetary transfers to provide incentives.
-There are, however, important technical differences: delegation models typically assume quadratic payoffs and a single agent.\footnote{Some recent papers, including \citet{kovavc2009stochastic}, \citet{alonso2008optimal}, and \citet{kleiner2022optimal}, relax the quadratic structure, but nonetheless impose concave payoffs, which are central to their analysis.
-Also relevant is \citet{gan2023optimal}, who study a multi-agent delegation problem where the state space is the profile of independently distributed private information.}
+Our problem is also closely related to the delegation problems by \citet{Holmstrom1984} and \citet{melumad1991communication}.
+This literature studies environments in which an uninformed principal delegates a decision to an informed agent whose preferences are misaligned with her own.
+There is a technical parallel in that the principal in delegation models also does not rely on monetary transfers to provide incentives.
+There are, however, important differences too.
+One common theme in this literature is to identify conditions under which an optimal contract can be implemented through delegation of a simple set of actions, and to address this question the literature typically assumes quadratic payoffs, a continuous action and state space, and a single agent.\footnote{Recent papers such as \citet{alonso2008optimal}, \citet{kovavc2009stochastic}, and \citet{kleiner2022optimal} relax the quadratic structure, but still impose concave payoffs, which are central to their analysis.
+Also related is \citet{gan2023optimal}, which studies a multi-agent delegation problem in which the state space consists of a profile of independently distributed private information.}

-Since we will work with direct mechanisms for the rest of the paper, it may be useful to note that the class of feasible mechanisms encompasses the queue-based allocation systems discussed in subsection \ref{subsec: examples}.
-Consider any equilibrium induced by an arbitrary queue-based allocation system with a general network structure.
-For each realization of private signals $s\in [\underline{s},\overline{s}]^{n}$, we can compute the probability $x_{i}(s)$ that agent $i$ receives the good.
-Because every agent chooses an optimal action in this allocation game, the resulting allocation rule automatically satisfies \eqref{eq: P} and \eqref{eq: IC}.